elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 <figcaption>Improved Displays settings</figcaption>
 </figure>

 The Displays settings have been improved, bringing a more reliable scaling factor setting, new refresh rate options, and an improved design using palette colors.
+Display moving, snapping, and aligning has also been reworked, making it much easier and less error-prone to align displays to match their physical orientation.

 <figure markdown="1">
 ![Sound](https://cdn-images-1.medium.com/max/800/1*NPiwb5nTWZoM_Y5moHPAYw@2x.png){: srcset="https://cdn-images-1.medium.com/max/1600/1*NPiwb5nTWZoM_Y5moHPAYw@2x.png 2x"}